-The new Roger F. Wicker Center for Ocean Enterprise facility will open the door for further investments in high-end engineering and advanced technology development in Mississippi.
-Encompassing nearly 62,000 square feet, the facility is located near the Port's North Harbor site and will allow operations to have secure access to an ocean testing environment.
-The building will include administrative offices, classrooms, laboratories, and storage areas.
-The Project is nearing completion, with anticipated occupation dates in 2023.
+The Roger F. Wicker Center for Ocean Enterprise facility, completed in 2023, opens the door for further investments in high-end engineering and advanced technology development in Mississippi.
+Encompassing nearly 62,000 square feet, the facility is located in the Port's North Harbor area near the East Pier and allows operations to have secure access to an ocean testing environment.
+The building includes administrative offices, classrooms, laboratories, and storage areas.